harshit-test-org/javascript-af-legacy/README.md

 2. Install all of the dependencies

-    __Note__: Windows user are required to download build tools to compile native node modules
+    __Note__: Windows user are required to download build tools to compile native node modules.
+Run this command in __powershell__, it will error out in others
       ```sh
       npm --add-python-to-path install --global windows-build-tools
       ```